 The only exception is omeprazole paste which is veterinary-approved for use in horses.
 Prilosec for a dog’s upset stomach is practical for dogs suffering from various digestive issues.
 When excessive acid is produced, there are chances for damage to occur to the dog’s esophagus and stomach.

 Prilosec (Omeprazole) is ideally given up the morning prior to a meal.
 Veterinarian recommends giving proton pump inhibitors 30 minutes prior to breakfast.
 If you take a look at the label, if you are providing capsules, you might notice that the label says that you ought to avoid opening the pills.

 The main reason for this caution is that this medication is unsteady in acidic environments such as in the dog’s stomach.
 When you squash the tablets up or open the capsules, it therefore runs the risk of ending up being non-active once it reaches the acid environment of the stomach.
 If the tablet is crushed your dog therefore may not be getting the full result of the medication or it might not have an opportunity to operate at all, explains qualified veterinary professional.

 Prilosec comes in 10 mg and 20 mg strength.
 When it concerns dosage, here’s what a vet states.
-A common dose rate for this drug when administered to dogs is around 0.5 mg per pound when a day.
+A common dose rate for this drug when administered to dogs is around 0.5 mg per pound every 24 hours.
 Because the layered tablets developed for individuals must not be crushed or broken, dosing may for that reason be hard for dogs who require a smaller sized dosage.